 What are the off-gassing sources in your home?

 Fabrics: Most fabrics are either made of natural materials like wool or cotton, or are synthetically produced.
 Both kinds pose a potential off gassing risk.
-When dealing with natural materials like wool or cotton, unless your fabric is certified organic, you may still come into contact with chemicals.
+When dealing with natural materials like wool or cotton, unless your fabric is certified organic, you may still come into contact with industrial chemicals.
 Most conventional wool comes from sheep who were dipped in chemicals to protect from pests and diseases.
 And then, to be produced into a fabric, that wool may be chemically treated in the factory with more chemicals, such as chemical flame retardants.
 Synthetic fabrics pose high risks of off gassing because of many reasons like their composition, dyes, their exposure to chemicals in a factory, and also extra treatments such as wrinkle resistance.
 Fabric can pose a problem of off gassing in your curtains, the upholstery in your furniture, your clothes, and even your bedding.

 Insulation: This is often an “out of sight, out of mind” problem area in homes.
 The off-gassing can be severe depending on the type of insulation in your home, but the odds are that whatever insulation you have, you’re experiencing some level of off-gassing.
 If you need to install new insulation, be aware of the long-lasting effects it can have on your health if done incorrectly.